 There is no dress code for our visit days.
 We will be assessing your interest and motivation, not your dress sense.

 We welcome you to bring along anyone who would benefit from learning more about our University in order to help you make your decision.
-Unfortunately, they won’t be able to be present at your individual interview with an academic, but they are welcome for the remainder of the day.
+Unfortunately, they won’t be able to participate at your 1:1 interview with an academic, but they are welcome for the remainder of the day.